Nestled on the banks of the beautiful Moselle River, Trier is the oldest city in Germany.

 The pathway of statues follows various mythological figures and cherubs with vibrant flower beds in between them.

-Learn About the Rich History of Trier in the Rhineland Museum
+Learn about Trier's Rich History in the Rheinische Landesmuseum

-Built in 1877, the artifacts in this museum expand over a history of 200,000 years from the prehistoric era to the 19th century.
+Built in 1877, it houses artifacts that span a history of 200,000 years—from the prehistoric era to the 19th century.

-Among the most interesting exhibitions is the large number of Roman Gold coins that anyone has ever seen or discovered.
+Among the museum's most interesting exhibitions is the collection of 2,500 Roman gold coins.

-The museum has over 4500 artifacts ranging from ancient burials to merchant ships' models to beautiful roman mosaics.
+The Rheinische Landesmuseum has over 4,500 artifacts, ranging from ancient burial monuments to merchant ships' models to beautiful Roman mosaics.

 It is a great way to learn about the region's development through a massive timeline of eras while looking at priceless and well-preserved artifacts.